timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2026-02-27
+# Objectives for Today 2026-02-28

 - Chatting as we wake up and get started with the day.
-- Try adding the Payment polish to the Rush Wars scene
+- Fixing a minor issue with the Rush Wars scene giving rewards.
-- Take the money from da player.
+- Creating a Scale and Wobble behavior for the Tech Tree Tool Top.
+- Adding polish and juice to the Start / Finish moments of Supply Run.
+- Writing mode: Create/prepare a postie for Reddit & socials about Tomorrow GameReview (and/or Marketing Monday)

 ## Events / Notices / Coming Soon
 - Business Review Sunday March 1st